-A valid picture identification is required to pick up a student.
+A valid picture identification is required to pick up a scholar.
 Scholars can only be released to the person authorized by the parent/guardian and listed as emergency contact on our school records.
 Siblings over 18 years of age may be listed under the emergency contact section of the registration card.
-Parents/Legal Guardian must inform the school that the older sibling will be picking up the student in advance of pickup.
-If the parent/legal guardian does not inform the school that the older student will be picking up the student, then the student will not be released.
+Parents/Legal Guardian must inform the school that the older sibling will be picking up the scholar in advance of pickup.
+If the parent/legal guardian does not inform the school that the older scholar will be picking up the scholar, then the scholar will not be released.